London Dry Gin

 Major General Roger Aytoun famously raised the 72nd Regiment of Foot Royal Manchester Volunteers and deployed with them to the Gibraltar Garrison during the Great Siege in 1779.
 He recruited in Manchester pubs by challenging young men of at least 5 feet 6 inches to either fight him or out-drink him, or sign up…acquiring the nickname “Spanking Roger”.
 Many recruits reputedly awoke on board passage to Gibraltar…

-Spanking Roger London Dry Gin will soon be available in Export Strength, 43% in Gibraltar and the UK.
+Spanking Roger London Dry Gin now available in Export Strength, 43% in Gibraltar and the UK.

 Soft and light aromas with hints of orange and soft spice that carries through to an appealing creamy citrus palate and rounded mouthfeel.
 The finish is wonderfully long and fruity.